description

 Byzantine churches and chapels

-Take a look at Wall paintings in Crete for a nice introduction to Byzantine frescoes.
+Take a look at Frescoes of Crete for a nice introduction to Byzantine frescoes.

 Monasteries